-No details of the proposed cycle stores have been submitted - this can be covered by the condition below.
+No details of the proposed cycle stores have been submitted - this can be covered by condition.

 The internal pedestrian/cycle link between Plot 3 and Coates Lane will remain private and its management and maintenance will need to be covered by condition.
 This can be included in the condition for the management/maintenance of the public open spaces.